 A hybrid segmentation strategy is necessary to manage large leads and accounts, combining several grouping systems to understand your customers better.

 12. Profit and Loss Dashboard

-A Profit and Loss Dashboard allows senior management to see how much money they are making and how much money they are losing each month.
+A Profit and Loss Dashboard allows senior management to see how much money they make and how much they lose each month.

-The chart shows the changing patterns of revenue, expenses, taxes, and other factors over time.
+The chart shows the changing revenue patterns, expenses, taxes, and other factors over time.

 13. Employee Expense Analysis Dashboard

 The employee expense analysis dashboard provides information about employees’ most frequently requested expenses.